TrevorJA/TrevorAmestoy.com/_posts/2022-11-22-QPPQ_for_streamflow_prediction.md

 ---
 title: 'QPPQ Method for Streamflow Predictions in Ungauged Basins'
 date: 2022-11-22
-permalink: /posts/2022/11/QPPQ/
+permalink: /posts/2022/QPPQ/
 tags:
   - QPPQ
   - Python
   - PUB
 ---

-Predicting streamflow at ungauged locations is a classic problem in hydrology which has motivated significant research over the last several decades ([Hrachowitz et al., 2013](Hrachowitz, Markus, et al. "A decade of Predictions in Ungauged Basins (PUB)—a review." _Hydrological sciences journal_ 58.6 (2013): 1198-1255.)).
+Predicting streamflow at ungauged locations is a classic problem in hydrology which has motivated significant research over the last several decades (Hrachowitz et al., 2013).

 There are numerous different methods for performing predictions in ungauged basins, but here I focus on the common *QPPQ method*.